 In late 1932 it was resolved to organise an annual Dinner, tickets priced 10/6, a tradition carried on to this day (with prices increasing in line with inflation!).
 In 1932 the Chamber decided to employ a "Canvasser" in an attempt to attract new members.
 The remuneration was to be 25% of the annual subscriptions payable and 50% where new members joined after June in any year, plus reasonable travelling expenses.

 Two years after his appointment, the Chamber's Canvasser resigned.

 In 1934 whilst the world was following the developments overseas involving Hitler and Mussolini, the Chamber dealt with the usual business of the City; car parking, inadequate street lighting and meetings with other Chambers and Associations.

-In June 1934, the Mayor of the Council made a presentation to the Chamber on the local authority's plans on purchasing Batchwood Hall.
+In June 1934, the Mayor of the Council made a presentation to the Chamber of Commerce in St Albans on the local authority's plans on purchasing Batchwood Hall.
 The Chamber "heartily" supported the proposition for the stately homes purchase for the purpose of golf and general sports.

 By April 1935, the Chamber was debating weighty matters such as the possible attendance at meetings of an organisation known as the Brotherhood of Busy Bees, and the need of a Public Convenience near the Abbey.

 By early 1937, officers of the Chamber attended meetings at Hertfordshire County Council to listen to Home Office officials speak on the subject of Air Raid Precautions.
 These procedures, it was suggested, should be carried out by owners of factories and large shops.